 • If you are registered as an active-duty full time military member, you may apply for a military deferment to postpone using your scholarship plan.
 You will be asked to provide your active-duty enlistment papers along with filling out the military deferment form.
-You will be exempt from the 15-month rule stated above once approved a military deferment.
-You can apply for a military deferment by going to https://pinellaseducation.org/students/.
+You will be exempt from the 15-month rule stated above once approved of a military deferment.
+Please email ISIC.Grad@pinellaseducation.org to request a military deferment.